Communication: You and Your Partner

 - When talking about the kids, say "our child," not "my child" or "your child."

 - Regularly schedule time for you and your partner to spend together.
 It can be as simple as taking a walk or enjoying a hobby together.
 This keeps your relationship strong.
+If trustworthy childcare is unavailable, spend time together after your child has fallen asleep.

 - Use nonverbal communication.
 A touch or a hug is a great way to show your appreciation.